Introduction:

 During the online process you are only required to upload:

-The details regarding company type, the registered office address, director details etc. and Memorandum of association are obtained from information the customer inputs during the online journey.
+The details regarding company type, the registered office address, director details etc. and Memorandum of Association are obtained from information the customer inputs during the online journey.

-Most important tip of all is to not forget your community Interest Statement (CIC36 form)
+Most important tip of all is to not forget your Community Interest Statement (CIC36 form) and remember to keep the name consistent with the other documents.

-The Articles of Association
+The Articles of Association:

 CIC Regulator